JDoddsNAIT/Unity-Scripts/dScripts/Follow-Path/README.md

   - [⚙️ Gizmos](#️-gizmos-1)
   - [💾 Source Code](#-source-code-1)

 > :paperclip: This requires multiple scripts in order to function.
-To add them to your Unity project, simply import the [Unity Package](./followPath.unitypackage) into the assets folder.
+To add them to your Unity project, simply import the [Unity Package][package] into the assets folder.

 ## 🛠️ Requirements